These are suggested answers. If you find other answers, please take a photo and send it to me at . I LOVE to find new things in the Park!

 Why do we ask that people and dogs stay out of the planting beds and off the walls?

 This is a piece of art!
 Would you draw a mustache on the Mona Lisa?
 Climb on Michelangelo's statue of David?
 Of course not!
 Needless to say, graffiti on the stones is not art, it's vandalism, even with chalk.
 Athena's art needs no help to be beautiful!

 Plants are alive and suffer when people step on them.
-The Friends of Matthias Baldwin Park spent $6,000 last August to replace plants that had died.
+The Friends of Matthias Baldwin Park spent $10,000 in the last two years to replace plants that had died.
 You love plants, right?

 The wall stones are mostly not mortared in place, as the artist intended.
 Stepping or sitting on the stones in the wall loosens them and makes them fall out.
-The Friends spent a weekend gluing down loosened stones in May of 2020.
+The Friends spend time and money gluing down loosened stones.

 If someone sees you climbing in the beds or on the walls, they may think it's OK to do it too.
 And it's not.

 Don't tell anyone this, but there are rat traps in the raised beds.
 There is poison in those traps, and sometimes the rats pull the poison pouches out, rip them apart, and spill the poison in the beds.
 The smaller the person or dog, the more susceptible they are to the poison.

 The small pebbles and stones in the landscaping beds are meant to stay there.
 When children throw the stones onto the paths, they are a tripping hazard for some of our older Park visitors.
 Worse, when the stones get into the grass, they are potential missiles when the grounds crew mow the lawn.
 Also, those stones that are removed don't do their job of preventing erosion around the stone plinths.

 The signs in the Park are too small to put all these reasons on, so just trust us!
 Obey the signs please.